 Toggles and joysticks, inputs and outputs, control buttons: the human-machine interface (HI) should not be about technology.
 The current state of interaction between humans and machines, soon to be humans and AIs, is mediated by an interface.
 There is a power dynamic in play, mediated by the word ‘control button’.
 But HI/AI interactions demand more creative thinking.

 We don’t want to be separated by a user interface.
 The HI will bring intuition, creativity, and empathy; the AI will bring big data collection and analytics and pattern recognition.
-It might be considered that we will enhance the other; the sum of our parts might be greater than we can imagine.
+It might be considered that we will enhance the other; the sum of our parts might be greater than we can imagine to increase the robots and human proximity interfaces.

 We need to develop new human-machine interfaces that allow a joint consensual hallucination.
 (William Gibson’s phrase) The interface needs to provide both the HI and the AI unfettered access to the other’s thoughts and feelings, and both access to the control button.
 Let’s call it a virtual joystick, with two minds on the controls.
 Then give it a problem to solve, any problem – a few hours of big data analytics with human empathy and creativity – the outcome could be superior.